Refuge Field Trips

 If you are taking a drive around the auto tour route at Ridgefield NWR, this is the address for the River S unit: 1071 S Hillhurst Rd.
 Ridgefield, WA 98642

-If you have a visit at Steigerwald Lake NWR, this is the address for the trailhead where the visit will begin: 34301 Lewis and Clark Hwy, Washougal, WA 98671
+If you are visiting at Steigerwald Lake NWR, this is the address for the trailhead where the visit will begin: 34301 Lewis and Clark Hwy, Washougal, WA 98671

 Both sites have parking for buses and individual cars.
 Ridgefield has plenty of parking for individual cars in two parking lots shared with the public.
 Steigerwald Lake has a smaller parking lot that is also shared with the public, so carpooling is encouraged.